jzurner1/School-Notes/README.md

 ## Writeups
 The writeups section is new, but it is where I hope to post any writeups I make from labs or similar things.
 I don't know the actual format for writeups, so everything I do will just be in whatever method fits best.

-## Updates
-12/19/2022 - I'm in the middle of moving so updates have been slow.
-I'll get back into it soon, probably after the holidays.

-01/14/2023 - 100 commits!

-02/23/2023 - I hit 1,000 entries at some point, but I don't know when

-03/04/2023 - Finished all the work for my first 8-week semester, the next one starts soon